RSYS-EDP/engage-rtc-web-client-collocation-demo-app/README.md

 ![image](https://user-images.githubusercontent.com/96531226/202685877-83e2934d-61d6-436a-a122-a62514987998.png)

 The domain [rtr.egagedigital.ai](https://rtc.engagedigital.ai) is a sample domain used in the code base, you can check with radisys service provider for domain address and service phone number.

+Collocation/reconnect: For conference establishment, all the participants should join the media server in the same zone.
+If the initial call is established with a different media server, then collocation or reconnection will occur so that call or media will be reestablished.